Simdc/GPP/README.md

 -
 ## **General Overview**

 This repository contains three Python scripts designed for processing NetCDF and GeoTIFF datasets on the Foote cluster.
-Each script serves a specific purpose:
+The necessary datafiles used in these scripts are found here: `/p/projects/lpjml/calibration/raw_files` .Each script serves a specific purpose:

 ### 1. **GPP NetCDF Processing Pipeline (gpp_complete_code.py):**
 - Processes a NetCDF dataset containing Gross Primary Production (GPP) and uncertainty data.